spotlightpa/poor-richard/content/news/2019-10-23-mystery-trip.md

 +++
-hero-image = "img/uploads/state-sens.jpeg"
+image = "2019/11/state-sens.jpeg"
-hero-image-description = "The leader of the Pennsylvania Senate, Joe Scarnati, was among three senators who went on a European trip shortly after the Legislature passed a sweeping overhaul expanding wine sales." hero-image-credit = "Courtesy of The Philadelphia Inquirer" hero-image-size = "inline" published = 2019-10-23T09:00:00.000Z authors = [
+image-description = "The leader of the Pennsylvania Senate, Joe Scarnati, was among three senators who went on a European trip shortly after the Legislature passed a sweeping overhaul expanding wine sales." image-credit = "Courtesy of The Philadelphia Inquirer" image-size = "inline" published = 2019-10-23T09:00:00.000Z authors = [
 "Angela Couloumbis",